laurawalters1/learn-to-code/magic-eight-ball/README.md

 # Requirements:
 ```
 Summary:
-An interactive game that allows the user to input a question and recieve a randomly generated prediction on how likely it is to happen
+An interactive game that allows the user to input a question into a pop up and recieve a randomly generated prediction on how likely it is to happen
  ```

 # Planning stage: